 - Proposal 1.
-Election as directors of the two Class II nominees, each to serve a term of three years; - Proposal 2.
+Election as directors of the four Class III nominees, each to serve a term of three years; - Proposal 2.
 Advisory resolution to approve the compensation of our named executive officers; - Proposal 3.
-Ratification of the appointment of Crowe Horwath LLP as our independent registered public accounting firm for the year ending December 31, 2018; and - Consideration of other business properly presented at the meeting.
+Ratification of the appointment of our independent registered public accounting firm; and - Consideration of other business properly presented at the meeting.

-BOARD RECOMMENDATION:
+BOARD RECOMMENDATIONS: